 Most parents are aware of the overall beneficial impact of breastfeeding on the health of the baby.
 Their child’s immune system is immature at birth, and few parents know that breastfeeding not only protects the child through the transfer of immunoglobulins and other immunocompetent factors, but that breast milk helps their baby to strengthen and mature his or her immune system.

 Breastfeeding not only strengthens the child’s immune system, but breast milk also contributes to the child’s development.
 Breastfeeding provides the child with many immuno-protective factors: specific (adapted to the mother’s and child’s environment) and non-specific (those present in the basic composition of breast milk from the beginning, such as IgA, cytokines, human oligosaccharides (about 200), tumour-killing proteins, and many others – the list is long (see below).

 Moreover, breastfeeding builds and nourishes the child’s microbiota.
 Breast milk acts on the intestinal flora and mucous membranes, two important protective filters against pathogens and viruses.
 As researcher Lars A. Hanson wrote as early as 2004: Breastfeeding protects the baby, and in addition, it nourishes him.
 “Major components of human milk are not primarily for nutrition, but for host defense” (in Immunobiology of Human Milk – How Breastfeeding protects babies, 2004) .

-Covid-19, breastfeeding and the immune system
+Covid-19, breastfeeding and the immune protection

 A number of studies have shown that a breastfeeding mother transfers to her baby immunoglobulins (IgAs) and antibodies that specifically target the coronavirus SARS-CoV-2.